Private Lands for Wildlife Program

 What does the NLIP program provide to Landowners?

-The Nevada Landowner Incentive Program (NLIP) staff will be responsible for administering the program within the Department of Wildlife.
+The Private Lands for Wildlife Program staff will be responsible for administering the program within the Department of Wildlife.
 It is responsible for providing and coordinating the technical and financial assistance landowners need to improve, establish, or restore habitats that benefit Nevada’s Species of Conservation Concern.

 Your NLIP Coordinator can help you determine what species of conservation concern may be on your lands, or, for further information on federally listed threatened, endangered, or state species of conservation concern, click on the links, below.